SAP/ui5-webcomponents/docs/5-development/02-custom-UI5-Web-Components.md

 ## Adding a property

-To add a property, you need to change the metadata object - a `counter` property with e default value `0` has been added:
+To add a property, you need to change the metadata object - a `count` property with e default value `0` has been added:

 ```js
 const metadata = {